iagobruno/graphql-server-with-typescript/README.md

 ## Pagination

-To traverse the connections, a paging mechanism using cursors was implemented on this server.
-Example of how to use in queries:
+To traverse the connections, a cursor-based pagination was implemented on this server.
+Example:

 ```graphql
 query GetLatestTweets {